 A northern tamandua (Tamandua mexicana) is sprawled along a branch, sleeping comfortably, whereas another is busy fouraging in a tree.
 This small anteater is distributed from southern Mexico southwards to western Venezuela, Columbia, and Ecuador.

 We often observe coatis and small, brown squirrels, and elegant Central American spider monkeys (Ateles geoffroyi) swing from one branch to another in a superior style.
-This species, and many other monkeys, are presented on the page Animals – Mammals: Monkeys and apes.
+This species is presented on the page Animals – Mammals: Monkeys and apes.

 Birdlife is surprisingly scarce in the forest.
 We only observe chestnut-backed antbird (Myrmeciza exsul), red-crowned woodpecker (Melanerpes rubricapillus), and a species of woodcreeper of the family Dendrocolaptidae.